dvdmtw98/notes/My Vault/Computer Networks/Network Models/OSI Model.md

 [Ports](../Layer-wise%20Concepts/Transport%20Layer%20Concepts/Network%20Ports.md) are used on this layer to send data to the right application
 Segments (Sender) and reassembles (Receiver) data received from the higher layers
 Segmented data in TCP is called Segments while data in UDP is referred as Datagram
-Connection oriented ([TCP](../Layer-wise%20Concepts/Transport%20Layer%20Concepts/TCP%20(Transmission%20Control%20Protocol).md)) : Reliability: [TCP Three-Way Handshake](../../Information%20Security/Tools%20&%20Services/Nmap/TCP%20Three-Way%20Handshake.md)
+Connection oriented ([TCP](../Layer-wise%20Concepts/Transport%20Layer%20Concepts/TCP%20(Transmission%20Control%20Protocol).md)) : Reliability: [TCP Three-Way Handshake](../Layer-wise%20Concepts/Transport%20Layer%20Concepts/TCP%20Three-Way%20Handshake.md)
 Connectionless ([UDP](../Layer-wise%20Concepts/Transport%20Layer%20Concepts/UDP%20(User%20Datagram%20Protocol).md)) : Efficiency
 [Transport Layer Concepts](../Layer-wise%20Concepts/Transport%20Layer%20Concepts/Transport%20Layer%20Concepts.md)

 > [!IMPORTANT]
-> Data in Later 4 is called **Segments** when TCP protocol is used and its called **Datagram** when the UDP protocol is used
+> Data in Layer 4 is called **Segments** when TCP is used and its called **Datagram** when UDP is used

 ### Layer 5: Session Layer